-- A section on suggestions for organizing and structuring your course.

-- Sample syllabi and course outlines.

-- A set of lecture notes on each chapter.

-- Answers to the chapter-end Assurance of Learning Exercises.

-- A test bank for all 12 chapters.
+- A section on suggestions for organizing and structuring your course. - Sample syllabi and course outlines. - A set of lecture notes on each chapter. - Answers to the chapter-end Assurance of Learning Exercises. - A test bank for all 12 chapters. - A comprehensive case teaching note for each of the 32 cases.
+These teaching notes are filled with suggestions for using the case effectively, have very thorough, analysis-based answers to the suggested assignment questions for the case, and contain an epilogue detailing any important developments since the case was written.

 Test Bank The test bank contains over 900 multiple-choice questions and short-answer/essay questions.
 It has been tagged with AACSB and Bloom's Taxonomy criteria.
 All of the test bank questions are also accessible via TestGen.
-TestGen is a complete, state-of-the-art test generator and editing application software that allows instructors to quickly and easily select test items from McGraw Hill's TestGen testbank content and to organize, edit, and customize the questions and answers to rapidly generate paper tests.
+TestGen is a complete, state-of-the-art test generator and editing application software that allows instructors to quickly and easily select test items from McGraw Hill's TestGen test-bank content and to organize, edit, and customize the questions and answers to rapidly generate paper tests.
 Questions can include stylized text, symbols, graphics, and equations that are inserted directly into questions using built-in mathematical templates.
 TestGen's random generator provides the option to display different text or calculated number values each time questions are used.
 With both quick-and-simple test creation and flexible and robust editing tools, TestGen is a test generator system for today's educators.